-Groceries can be hard to buy local because a lot of produce is imported.
-But they had a lot of local beef, lamb, and eggs as well as some greenhouse grown veggies.
+Groceries can be hard to buy locally because a lot of produce is imported.
+But they had a lot of local beef, lamb, and eggs as well as some greenhouse-grown veggies.
 Buying local is always one of the best ways to support the country.

 And another thing we wished we’d had on our trip was water bottles.
 We thought we’d just buy some reusable bottles for drinking out of when we got there, but we didn’t find any.
 Then the trip just started flying by, and we never ended up getting any.